Baptism

 For older children or adults

-For older children, discuss with a priest or sister about alternative preparation.
+For older children, discuss with a priest about alternative preparation.
 For adults, see RCIA.